premAI-io/prem-daemon/README.md

 ```
 ## Services

-For a complete list of Apps and Services available in Prem Box, please check out our Prem Regisry at https://premai-io.github.io/prem-registry/.
+For a complete list of Apps and Services available in the Prem Daemon, please check out our Prem Regisry at https://premai-io.github.io/prem-registry/.

 ### Running a single service on GPU